 If you encounter issues with accessing or using a figure’s unique URL, try the following:

-- Ensure you are on a premium plan and export the figure with the appropriate Publication License.
+- Ensure you are on a premium plan and export the figure with the appropriate publication license.

 - Check permissions settings to confirm reader access level.